 For devices such as phones with rechargeable internal batteries, the standard power source among backpackers is a lightweight battery pack.

-Check out our article on the best lightweight battery packs for camping and backpacking for even more battery pack recommendations and some in-depth reviews.
+Check out our guide to the best lightweight battery packs for camping and backpacking for our reviews, test results, and recommendations.

 All the battery packs I’ve tested require a micro USB cable to charge, which you’ll need to pack if you plan to charge your battery pack at some point during your trip.